-Although both structural tubes and fluid conveyance tubes are steel pipes, they differ fundamentally from their design principles, standards, and quality control.
+Although both structural tubes and fluid conveyance tubes are steel pipes, they differ fundamentally in their design principles, standards, and quality control.

 Key differences between structural tube and fluid conveyance tube: